-On January 26, 2016, the board of directors of APAM declared a distribution by Artisan Partners Holdings of \$41.8 million to holders of Artisan Partners Holdings partnership units, including APAM.
-On the same date, the board declared a quarterly dividend of \$0.60 per share of Class A common stock and a special annual dividend of \$0.40 per share of Class A common stock.
-Both common stock dividends, a total of \$1.00 per share, are payable on February 29, 2016 to shareholders of record as of February 12, 2016.
+On January 27, 2017, APAM, acting as the general partner of Artisan Partners Holdings, declared a distribution by Artisan Partners Holdings of \$38.2 million to holders of Artisan Partners Holdings partnership units, including APAM.
+On the same date, the board of directors of APAM declared a quarterly dividend of \$0.60 per share of Class A common stock and a special annual dividend of \$0.36 per share of Class A common stock.
+Both common stock dividends, a total of \$0.96 per share, are payable on February 28, 2017 to shareholders of record as of February 14, 2017.